-All other connections must be made before connecting the output lead from the adapter into the POWER socket on the front face of the tympanometer.
-Switch on the mains supply - the indicator on the adapter will illuminate green.
+All other connections must be made before connecting the output lead from the adapter into the POWER input socket on the back of the tympanometer.
+Switch on the mains supply - the indicator on the adapter and the POWER indicator on the tympanometer will both illuminate green, showing that the instrument is ready for use.

-The output from mains adapter is fitted with electronic circuit protection.
+The output from the mains adapter is fitted with electronic circuit protection.
 In case of overload the adapter will shut down and the indicator will be extinguished.
 When the fault is cleared the adapter will operate as normal.